We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Rangatahi may decide what, if any, information is provided to the caregiver or social worker.

-The annual health check provider will arrange any referrals to other health services that are needed and this will be recorded in the All About Me plan.
+The annual health check provider arranges any referrals to other health services that are needed.
+This is recorded in the All About Me plan.

 All About Me plan to meet the needs of tamariki

-Consider how we can involve whānau or family in physically assisting tamariki with their health needs.
-This can provide an opportunity for whānau or family to meet their whanaungatanga responsibilities for tamariki.
+Consider how we can involve whānau or family in physically assisting tamariki and rangatahi with their health needs.
+This can provide an opportunity for whānau or family to meet their whanaungatanga responsibilities for tamariki and rangatahi.

 Policy: Sharing information